Minor in Organizational SecurityOffered by: Homeland/Corporate Security Studies

 You will learn about the security challenges organizations face and the types of security needs of an organization.
-You will learn how to develop, implement, and evaluate policies, procedures, and programs in order to protect both employees and physical security.
-Executive protection programs will be discussed and the methods of how to conduct surveys of physical facilities, evaluate the strength of physical premise security, emergency and/or restoration capabilities.
+You will learn how to develop, implement, and evaluate policies, procedures, and programs in order to protect both employees and the physical infrastructure.
+Executive protection programs will be discussed and the methods of how to conduct surveys of physical facilities, evaluate the strength of physical premise security, and implement and/or restoration capabilities will be explored.
 You will also learn about the structure and role of the security management team.
-In addition, you will analyze the role of fraud in organizations will be analyzed and the principles of fraud detection, examination, and prevention that organizations employ to combat fraud in order to minimize both economic losses and a loss of jobs.

 Careers In Organizational Security